 4. Communicate with Employees

 Regular communication with your employees about compliance policies and expectations is crucial.
-Effective communication ensures that employees and internal teams are aware of their responsibilities and the importance of adhering to your company’s policies.

 5. Work with an HR Provider